vohi/minicoin/README.md

 *Note:* Any data that live only on the machines will be lost.

-vagrant can operate on multiple machines if you provide the machine name as a ruby-style regular expression, i.e. the following would shut down all Windows
+You can operate on multiple machines if you provide the machine name as a ruby-style regular expression, i.e. the following would shut down all Windows
 machines: